xlink-network/xlink-docs/developers/contracts/cross-peg-out-v2-01-agg.md

 ## Contract calls (interactions)
 - `executor-dao`: Calls are made to verify whether a certain contract-caller is designated as an extension.
 - `cross-bridge-registry-v2-01`: This contract is called to verify key components of the peg-out process.
 It validates approved tokens and chain pairings, manages the deduction and queries of token reserves, and records accrued fees.
 It also handles updates to transaction statuses.
-- `token-trait`: In the cross-peg-out process, this trait is employed to manage token operations such as burning tokens when required or transferring them to the `cross-bridge-registry-v2-01` contract.
-It is a customized version of Stacks' standard definition for Fungible Tokens (`sip-010`), with support for 8-digit fixed notation.
+- `token-in-trait`: In the cross-peg-out process, this trait is employed to manage token operations such as burning tokens when required or transferring them to the `cross-bridge-registry-v2-01` contract.

 ## Errors